-Calls up the SONG display, from which you can save the edited data.
+Calls up the SONG display,

 When this is set to ON, you can use the sostenuto (center) pedal to control the punch-in and punch-out points.
 Press and hold down the sostenuto pedal to record.
 Recording stops when you release the pedal.